influxdata/docs-v2/content/influxdb/clustered/process-data/downsample/quix.md

 The process described in this guide requires the following:

-- An InfluxDB Cloud Serverless account with data ready for downsampling.
+- An InfluxDB cluster with data ready for downsampling.
 - A [Quix Cloud](https://portal.platform.quix.io/self-sign-up/) account or a local Apache Kafka or Red Panda installation.
 - Familiarity with basic Python and Docker concepts.